Huge blow for Boris Johnson as two senior UK government ministers resign - KTVZ

 British Prime Minister Boris Johnson was dealt a huge blow on Tuesday when two of his top ministers announced their resignations, saying they could no longer work for a government mired in scandal.

-Chancellor Rishi Sunak and Sajid Javid both announced they were quitting in letters posted to Twitter within minutes of each other on Tuesday evening.
+Chancellor Rishi Sunak and Health Secretary Sajid Javid both announced they were quitting in letters posted to Twitter within minutes of each other on Tuesday evening.

 “The public rightly expect government to be conducted properly, competently and seriously,” Sunak said in his resignation letter.
 “I recognise this may be my last ministerial job, but I believe these standards are worth fighting for and that is why I am resigning.”